As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 It came about through the heavy influence of 1960’s rock music (like the Beatles, beachboys, Rolling stones, etc) and culminated with a live performance by Happy End in 1971 which took the first step in introducing a new wave of pop music to the people of Japan.

 J-Pop vs K-Pop: Interest in Japan

-One of the more interesting revelations I discovered through my research is that K-Pop is vastly more popular in Japan that it’s own domestic music.
+One of the more interesting revelations I discovered through my research is that K-Pop is vastly more popular in Japan than its own domestic music.

-If I delve a little deeper and compare the two genres of pop music by sub region in Japan you can see just how widespread K-Pops popularity is in comparison.
+If I delve a little deeper and compare the two genres of pop music by sub-region in Japan I can see just how widespread K-Pop’s popularity is in comparison.

 In every prefecture, K-Pop’s popularity sits at around 65% or over making it a clear victor.

-If this isn’t a sign the J-pop needs to reinvent itself, I don’t know what is…
+If this isn’t a sign that J-pop needs to reinvent itself, I don’t know what is…

 J-Pop vs K-Pop: Interest worldwide